-• Base operating system - RHN Proxy Server is supported with Red Hat Enterprise Linux 5 and 6.
+Base operating system - RHN Proxy Server is supported with Red Hat Enterprise Linux AS 4 or Red Hat Enterprise Linux 5.
 The operating system can be installed from disc, local ISO image, kickstart, or any of the methods supported by Red Hat.